-Housing assignments are based on the date that advanced tuition deposits are received, with consideration of medical or health related needs, placement in academic-residential programs, placement in various themed housing programs, lifestyle preferences, roommate requests, and availability.
+Housing assignments are based on a number of considerations including medical or health related needs, placement in academic-residential programs, placement in various themed housing programs, lifestyle preferences, roommate requests, and availability.
 Certain needs or preferences are ranked above others within our assignments process.
 For example, if a student has a documented personal health issue that requires a particular type of accommodation, it will be our first priority when assigning them to a space on campus.
-Another example is, if a student is assigned to a fall residential seminar* (a freshmen seminar class of which the students also live together on the same floor in a residence hall), placing that student on the same floor with those classmates will be a top priority.
-If you have further questions about your housing preferences and where you may be placed, please contact the Office of Residence Life.
+Another example is, if a student is assigned to a fall residential seminar*, placing that student on the same floor with those classmates will be a top priority.
+For this reason, we encourage students to be honest on their housing application regarding lifestyle characteristics and interests in theme housing so we can make the best match for their interests and our availability.
+If you have further questions about the housing application process, please contact us.

 *Residential seminars are a wonderful opportunity for first-year students to extend their learning beyond the classroom.
 Faculty and Residence Life staff working with residential seminars provide the students with a variety of enrichment events that connect to their coursework and will enhance their learning experience.
 Some activities offered in the past include films, field trips, and guest lectures.
 We have found that students in residential seminars typically establish a feeling of camaraderie and community quickly, and often study and socialize together.
 For more information about the academic component of the residential seminar program, please contact the Office of Academic Advising.